 Some trailer parks feature exceptional landscaping and architecture and capitalize on the natural beauty of their surroundings, providing views and vistas while still maintaining privacy.
 It should be noted that none of these developments feature ‘streets’ or ‘street addresses’ and as such cars don’t cut through the development.
 If they do, strict and very low speed limits are set (ie. 10km/hr) in fact, this alone is one of the most appealing aspects of life in such a development, no car noise, visual blight or local pollution.
 Virtually silent, pollution-free electric carts are a common means of providing services and shuttling occupants and goods around the property.

 The trailer park in its essence can be an exemplary form of eco-development, that both nourishes the mind and soul of its inhabitants, and heals the planet of the thoughtless and entropic patterns of residential development that masquerade under the guises of ‘sustainable development’ or ‘smart growth’.
 There is nothing inherently ‘smart’ about achieving a specific development density, or about fighting lengthy political battles over pervious versus impervious paving.
-The real battle to be fought is for living closer to nature, closer to one’s source of food, and living with greater autonomy from the parasitic infrastructure of ‘the grid’.
-While urban developments struggle with incremental steps towards true green design, the Eco Trailer Park could be seen as a shining beacon of what it means to live with one’s feet on the ground.
+The real battle to be fought is for living closer to nature, closer to one’s source of food, and living with the option of greater autonomy (now called ‘resiliency’) from the parasitic infrastructure of ‘the grid’.
+While urban developments struggle with incremental steps towards true green design, the Eco Trailer Park could be seen as a shining beacon of what it means to live with one’s feet firmly planted on the ground.

 1. THE ECO TRAILER PARKS: A NEW MODEL FOR THE AFFORDABLE, ECOLOGICAL NEIGHBOURHOOD